fractalmandala/brhatNew/src/routes/dhiti/shriaurobindoandthewest.md

 tags: aurobindo
 date: "2022-06-26"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/30.webp
+excerpt: "What should sit in the driver’s seat: Ideas or Matter?
+Must the reason of philosophy and the energy of religion always be at odds?
+Can Europe and India teach each other anything, or are they distinct civilizations, drifting off on divergent paths?"
 ---

 Let’s explore 3 interesting pairs: Ideas and Matter, Philosophy and Religion, and Europe and India.
 These pairs can and have danced together – but they can also duel violently.
 In these three pairs, Sri Aurobindo, the great Indian mystic of the 20th century, sees a creative tension.
 A tension that can be productive as well as destructive.